 First Flowering: Freycinetia scandens

-Freycinetia scandens is an evergreen scrambling vine which I’ve seen growing in coastal rainforest along SE Qld.
-They need a moist, sheltered, semi-shaded position.
+Freycinetia scandens is an evergreen scrambling vine which I’ve seen growing in coastal rainforest from far northern Queensland south to Fraser Island.
+They need a damp, sheltered, semi-shaded position.

 I first saw the potential for using Freycinetia as a prestige, informal groundcover when I managed Sydney Botanic Gardens.
-Just inside the Palace Gardens gate is a well established, unlabelled old Freycinetia which has spread by means of its wandering stems and aerial roots.
+Just inside the Palace Gardens gate – in the romantically named Bed 69 – is a well established, unlabelled old Freycinetia which has spread by means of its wandering stems and aerial roots.

-Freycinetia are easy to root from cuttings taken in summer.
-Grasshoppers can badly damage plants and attack seems to be worst in autumn.
+Freycinetia are easy to layer.
+Cuttings are slightly less reliable, even when taken during its active period of growth in the warm seasons.
 Mine is happily growing in certified organic potting mix and during the warm seasons I give it a small amount of poultry manure and an occasional foliar feed with seaweed.
-Since they don’t root very deeply, they succeed best in a bowl.
+Since they don’t root very deeply, they succeed in a shallow bowl.